Book Spine Design 101 – The How & The Why

 What to include in a Spine Cover?

 The spine cover should include enough information to let the reader know what the book is about, who has written it, and who the publisher is.
+The must-have items to be included in the spine cover are:

-Now that you know how important the spine cover is and what is the essential information to be included, the next step is to design it yourself.
+Now that you know how important the spine cover is and what the essential information to be included, the next step is to design it yourself.

 How to design a great spine cover?